manishalankala/tasks/task1.md

 ## What happens underneath on the local machine, within the cluster and on the network?

+Kubernetes manages networking through CNI’s on top of docker

+Container Networking Interface - defined interface that can be called by kubernetes to execute actions to provide networking functionality.

+k8s does not use docker0

+Docker ---- uses Overlay networks such as vxlan or ipsec

 Each Service has a setting called ServiceType that defines how that service is exposed.
 You can set this to ClusterIP, NodePort, LoadBalancer, or ExternalName depending on your particular deployment scenario